Prepaid cards for all currencies

 What exchange rate will I get on my currency card?

-It depends on your card provider.
-Some providers offer ‘interbank’ rates – the rate the banks use – which is a fair, mid-market exchange rate.
-Others might charge a small exchange rate fee.
+• Some providers offer ‘interbank’ rates – the rate the banks use – which is a fair, mid-market exchange rate

-If your prepaid travel money card is in multiple currencies, you’ll get the set exchange rate when you load money onto your card or move your balance from one currency to another.
+If your prepaid travel money card is in multiple currencies, you’ll get the exchange rate that’s in place when you:

 What are the advantages of a prepaid currency card?

-• Cheaper to use abroad – some cards don’t charge a fee for spending or cash withdrawals up to a certain limit.
+• Cheaper to use abroad – some cards don’t charge a fee for spending or cash withdrawals up to a certain limit

-• Many cards offer the interbank exchange rate.
+• Many cards offer the interbank exchange rate

-• Less risk of overspending – you can only spend what’s on the card.
+• Less risk of overspending – you can only spend what’s on the card

-• Easy to top up.
+• Easy to top up

-• Safer than carrying cash around.
+• Safer than carrying cash around

-• Quick and easy to convert into different currencies.
+• Quick and easy to convert into different currencies

 • As you’re not borrowing money you won’t need a credit check.

-• Unlike your bank account, money on your prepaid card isn’t protected by the Financial Services Compensation Scheme (FSCS).
+• Unlike your bank account, money on your prepaid card isn’t protected by the Financial Services Compensation Scheme (FSCS)

-• Unlike a 0% credit card, you can’t borrow money then spread your repayments over a period of time.
+• Unlike a 0% credit card, you can’t borrow money then spread your repayments over a period of time

-• Some prepaid cards limit how much you can load, withdraw or spend during a certain period; for example, per day or per month.
+• Some prepaid cards limit how much you can load, withdraw or spend during a certain period – for example, per day or per month

 Is it worth getting a prepaid travel card?

-• All the fees involved
+• Any fees involved

 • What the limits are for spending and cash withdrawals

-• If your chosen currencies are supported.
+• Whether your chosen currencies are supported.

 While a prepaid currency card can be a cheaper way to store and spend your money in different currencies, check the terms and conditions carefully for any unexpected fees.